Adding a disk

 Firstly, under Disk Information either specify disk size in megabytes to create a volatile disk, or choose an image file to be used in conjunction with the RAM disk.
 For the latter, an image file must be created in advance.
 See creating an image file for details.

 The options grouped under Mount Options allow you to configure what will happen upon mounting and dismounting the disk, as well as a Drive Letter you wish the disk to be assigned to.

 Tick Mount as Removable if you do not want Windows to create the Recycled or System Volume Information folders on the disk.
 These folders are used by the Recycle Bin and System Restore features.

-Tick Hard Disk Emulation if you want to emulate a complete hard disk drive.
-This may be considerably slower than a standalone volume.
+Tick Hard Disk Emulation if you want to emulate a complete hard disk drive with partitions indistinguishable from a real device.
+Some specialised applications or disk utilities may not work with a standalone volume, producing I/O errors or simply unable to access it.
+If you encounter these issues, turn this setting on.
+The downside is that, with an extra layer of emulation, it is slower than a standalone volume.
 Also, if you are using an image file and choose this option, make sure the image file you create is the Hard Disk type.

-Tick Save Contents to Image to write the current RAM disk’s contents to the associated image file on shutdown.
+Tick Save Contents to Image to write the current RAM disk contents to the associated image file on shutdown.
 It is unavailable for volatile disks.

-Tick Wipe Memory on Dismount to securely wipe memory used for the disk out on dismounting the disk.
+Tick Wipe Memory on Dismount to securely wipe out the memory used for the disk on dismounting the disk.

 Lastly, under File System Options specify whether you want the disk to be formatted and choose a file system.
 In this case you can also automatically create one or more folders on the disk, e.g. temp or MyData\TextFiles.